Rules applicable throughout document —

 - Use 4 corner markers that are flat, where the robot can easily move over the top of them.
 Also, tape markings can be used to ‘scribe’ the straight line between each corner; example tape is any painting or masking tape available with a good adhesive.
 For this course, the combination of corner markers and tape clearly identifies the square course boundaries.
 Then the robot navigates directly on the course itself; physically crossing over each corner marker.

 Challenge Event #2 – Out and Back

-Move from the origin to a point 500 feet away and back to the origin and stop.
+Move from the origin to a point 25, 50 or 100 feet away [determined by event organizers so contest can be run in multiple types of venues] and back to the origin and stop.
 Distance is then measured from the stopping place to the origin.
 Shortest distance wins.